The LBNF Cryostats and Cryogenics Systems

 Massive Tanks a Mile Underground

 The DUNE far detector is expected to be the largest cryogenic instrument ever to be placed deep underground.
-It is planned as a modular structure housed in a set of four massive insulated tanks (cryostats) that are each designed to be about as tall and wide as a six-story building (or a brachiosaurus) and longer than a football field (18m high by 19m wide by 66m long each).
+It is planned as a modular structure housed in a set of four massive insulated tanks (cryostats) that are each designed to be about as tall and wide as a six-story building (or a brachiosaurus) and longer than a football field (18m high by 19m wide by 66m long).
 Each cryostat will contain about 17,000 metric tons of liquid argon at a temperature of 89 K (-184°C or -299°F) and the DUNE particle detector elements will be immersed in the liquid argon.

 LBNF is designing both the cryostats and a comprehensive cryogenics system for receiving the liquid argon and nitrogen, initially purging and cooling down each cryostat, filling it, achieving and maintaining the liquid argon temperature, reliquefying the boil-off gas, and continuously cycling the liquid through a purifying system over the experiment's entire lifetime — at least ten years.

 The Cryostat Walls